nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Additional information:**
 You can have multiple same tasks as tasks can be duplicated.
 </div>

-### Editing Tasks : `edit-task`

-Edits an existing tasks in the task list.

-Format: `edit-task [t/TITLE] [d/DESCRIPTION] [deleteStu/STUDENT_1, STUDENT_2]`

-* Edits the task at the specified `INDEX`.
-The index refers to the index number shown in the displayed task list.
-The index **must be a positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided.
-* For task specific fields `by/`, `addStu/`, and `deleteStu/`, can only be edited if the task is of the correct type.
-    * `by/` is only accepted while editing a Deadline Task.
-The date follows the same format as [deadline tasks](#adding-a-deadline).
-    * `addStu/` and `deleteStu/` are only accepted while editing an Assignment Task.
-    * `addStu/` adds the student names to the assignment while `deleteStu/` deletes students names if the exact name is already in the assignment task's student list.
-* Existing values will be updated to the input values.

-Examples:
-* `edit-task 1 t/Assignment 1 d/Topics: Recursion addStu/Adam Lee, Ben Tang deleteStu/Zack Yu, Xenia Ng`
-  Edits the title, description and student list of the 1st task in the task list, provided that it is an assignment task, to be `Assignment 1`, `Topics: Recursion` and `Adam Lee, Ben Tang` respectively.
-* `edit-task 2 deleteStu/Jackie Chan` Edits the student list of the 2nd task in the task list to delete the name `Jackie Chan`.
-All other students in the student list of the task are not affected.

-### Removing a Task : `remove-task`

-Removes a specified task from the Task List (Can be a ToDo, Deadline or Assignment).

-Format: `remove-task INDEX`

-* Deletes the task at the specified `INDEX`.
-* The index refers to the index number shown in the displayed task list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `remove-task 2` deletes the 2nd student in the task list.

 #### Adding a ToDo